EA confirms it isn’t done with making Star Wars games

-EA Games may not have the exclusive license to make Star Wars games anymore, but that doesn’t mean it’s going to stop making them.
+EA Games' exclusive license to make Star Wars games may be set to end, but that doesn’t mean it’s going to stop making them.

 In January 2021, Ubisoft and LucasFilm Games announced that they’re working on a new open world Star Wars game, effectively confirming the approaching end of EA’s long-running exclusive license to develop games based on the Star Wars franchise.

-In a recent earnings call with investors (via Eurogamer), EA’s CEO Andrew Wilson reiterated the company’s position that the loss of this exclusive license doesn’t mean the end of Star Wars games from EA.
+In a recent earnings call (via Eurogamer), EA’s CEO Andrew Wilson reiterated the company’s position that the end of this exclusive license won't mean the end of Star Wars games from EA.

 - How to watch the Star Wars movies in order